-BAU projections for the 2020 pledge were taken from the Third National Communication (Republic of Korea, 2012) whilst the BAU for NDC is taken directly from the NDC target.
+BAU projections for the 2020 pledge were taken from the Fourth National Communication (SAR) (The Government of The Republic of Korea, 2019).
+We convert the BAU to AR4 GWP following the method described above.
 We no longer consider the 2020 pledge when calculating the global temperature rise associated with the aggregated pledges of all countries.
-Both targets were defined in GWPs from SAR and therefore updated to AR4 in our new assessment by harmonising given data with UNFCCC historical data.

 Current policy projections

-Current trend projections are based on the BAU scenario from the 6th Edition of APEC Energy Demand and Supply Outlook (APERC, 2016) and the US EPA non-CO2 emission projections until 2030 (USEPA, 2012).
-Non-energy related CO2 emissions are assumed to remain constant at the 2014 level.
-For the upper end of the range we use the APERC BAU scenario directly.
-This scenario reaches 3.7% of renewable power generation in 2024, growing further to 4.7% in 2030.
-For the lower end of the range we adjusted the scenario based on the Renewable Portfolio Standard (RPS), assuming 10% of renewable power generation is achieved by 2024 and sustained up to 2030.
+Current policy projections are calculated based on emissions reductions below the BAU scenario from the 8th Edition of APEC Energy Demand and Supply Outlook (APERC, 2019) and the US EPA non-CO2 emission projections until 2030 (US EPA, 2019).
+Non-energy related CO2 emissions are assumed to remain constant at the 2021 level.

 The APEC BAU is not used as a current policy scenario as its forecast for renewables share in power generation (7.6%) is comparable to the 2020 share of renewables (6%) (IEA, 2021c) and much lower than other studies, which range from 14% to 20% (J. H. Hong et al., 2019; Keramidas et al., 2018; Wood Mackenzie, 2019).